DFHack/dfhack/Lua API.rst

 1. onReactionComplete(reaction,unit,input_items,input_reagents,output_items,call_native) - auto activates if detects reactions starting with ``LUA_HOOK_``.
 Is called when reaction finishes.
 2. onItemContaminateWound(item,unit,wound,number1,number2) - Is called when item tries to contaminate wound (e.g. stuck in)
+3. onProjItemCheckMovement(projectile) - is called when projectile moves
+4. onProjItemCheckImpact(projectile,somebool) - is called when projectile hits something
+5. onProjUnitCheckMovement(projectile) - is called when projectile moves
+6. onProjUnitCheckImpact(projectile,somebool) - is called when projectile hits something

 Examples
 --------